Deep learning probability flows and entropy production rates in active matter: Active swimmers in a trap

-An advantage of the transformer architecture is that we can visualize the \textit{attention map}, which gives us insight into which \textit{other} particles are used to compute the score (and hence the entropy production) of a given particle.
-To do so, we employed attention rollout~\citep{abnar_quantifying_2020}, which is a simple method to propagate the flow of attention across all heads from layer to layer (for further details, see SI Appendix).
-The attention map reveals that the network learns a physically-intuitive spatially-local attention pattern, where each particle is primarily influenced by its nearest neighbors (Figure~\ref{fig:64_attention}).
+\paragraph{Attention map.} An advantage of the transformer architecture is that we can visualize the \textit{attention map}, which gives us insight into which \textit{other} particles are used to compute the score of a given particle.
+We employed attention rollout~\cite{abnar_quantifying_2020} to propagate the flow of attention across all heads from layer to layer (see SI Appendix).
+The resulting attention map reveals that the network learns a physically-intuitive spatially-local attention pattern, where each particle is primarily influenced by its nearest neighbors (Figure~\ref{fig:64_attention}).
 Interestingly, the interactions are still significantly longer-range than those present in the interaction potential for the system.